-Applying for a Student route visa outside the UK
+Can I apply for a Student visa outside of the UK?

 Do I need a visa to study in the UK?